-Techniques used to sabotage or obtain unauthorized access to systems and networks are constantly evolving and may not be identified until or after they are launched against us or our third-party providers.
+Techniques used to sabotage or obtain unauthorized access to systems and networks are constantly evolving and, in some instances, are not identified until or after they are launched against a target.
 We and our third-party providers may be unable to anticipate these techniques, discover threats and react in a timely manner, or implement adequate preventative or mitigating measures.
-Further, these types of security incidents have become more prevalent.
+Further, system breaches, malware, ransomware, computer hacking, and insider threats have become more prevalent.
 For example, companies have experienced an increase in phishing and social engineering attacks from third parties in connection with working remotely as a result of the ongoing COVID-19 pandemic.
 We and our third-party providers who may be operating in remote work environments may have increased security risks, due to increased use of home Wi-Fi networks and virtual private networks, as well as increased disbursement of physical machines.
-While we implement security measures designed to reduce these risks, there is no guarantee that these measures will be adequate to safeguard all systems and networks, especially with an increased number of employees working remotely.
+Also, due to political uncertainty and military actions associated with Russia's invasion of Ukraine, we and our third-party providers are vulnerable to heightened risks of cyber threats and cyber-attacks from or affiliated with nation-state actors, including attacks that could materially disrupt our systems and operations, supply chain, and ability to produce, sell and distribute our products and services.
+While we implement security measures designed to reduce these risks, there is no guarantee that these measures will be adequate to safeguard all systems and networks.
 Any failure to maintain performance, reliability, security and availability of our systems and networks may result in accidental or unlawful destruction, damage, loss, unavailability, alteration, impairment, misuse, unauthorized disclosure of, or unauthorized access to our data, including personal information.

-Potential legal, regulatory, contractual, financial, operational, or reputational harm may arise from any such security incident that results in the accidental or unlawful destruction, damage, loss, unavailability, alteration, impairment, misuse, unauthorized disclosure of, or unauthorized access to our systems, network, or data, including data which is transmitted, stored or otherwise processed by us or by collaborators, third-party providers, distributors and other contractors on our behalf.
+In addition, potential legal, regulatory, contractual, financial, operational, and reputational harm may arise from the accidental or unlawful destruction, damage, loss, unavailability, alteration, impairment, misuse, unauthorized disclosure of, or unauthorized access to our systems, networks, or data, including data which is transmitted, stored or otherwise processed by us or by collaborators, third-party providers, distributors and other contractors on our behalf.
 For example:

-The accidental or unlawful loss, unavailability or alteration of clinical trial data from completed or ongoing clinical trials for any of our product candidates could affect our ability to operate, result in delays in our development and regulatory approval efforts, and significantly increase our costs to recover or reproduce the data.

-- Any such security incident may require costly response and remediation efforts, trigger notification obligations under breach notification laws or contractual notification requirements, result in time consuming, distracting and expensive litigation or adverse regulatory action arising from or related to such an incident, damage our reputation, and result in significant additional expense to implement further data protection measures.
-Integrating the systems and data of any acquired entity may increase these risks due to unforeseen threats and vulnerabilities. - Similarly, any such security incident experienced by our collaborators, third-party providers, distributors and other contractors may hinder our product development, supply chain, other business operations, or our regulatory and contractual obligations to others and could also give rise to litigation or adverse regulatory action.
+- The accidental or unlawful loss, unavailability or alteration of clinical trial data from completed or ongoing clinical trials for any of our product candidates could affect our ability to operate, result in delays in our development and regulatory approval efforts, and significantly increase our costs to recover or reproduce the data. - Any security incident may require costly response and remediation efforts, trigger notification obligations under breach notification laws or contractual notification requirements, result in litigation or adverse regulatory action arising from or related to such an incident or event, damage our reputation, and result in significant additional expense to implement further data protection measures.
+Integrating the systems and data of any acquired entity may increase these risks due to unforeseen threats and vulnerabilities. - Similarly, any security incident experienced by our collaborators, third-party providers, distributors and other contractors may hinder our product development, supply chain, other business operations, or our regulatory and contractual obligations to others and could also give rise to litigation or adverse regulatory action.